4c74356b41/4c74356b41.github.io/_posts/2017-11-30-compare-azure-resource-objects-with-powershell-and-display-difference.md

 Usage:

 1. Import both functinos into your session
-2. Call the 'meta' functions like so: `Compare-AzureObjects $firstObject $secondObject`
+2. Call the 'meta' function like so: `Compare-AzureObjects $firstObject $secondObject`
 3. Look at the output on the screen, in the log.txt and error.txt (should you have any) in the current working directory

 Enjoy.